carljokl/xwp-template/README.md

 }
 ```

+In practice, we might not be working strictly with text data, but it makes for
+a clean example.

-We can test this using curl, observing each line returing about one second
+We can test this service using curl with the `--no-buffer` option, observing
-later than the last:
+the return of each line of the request about one second after the previous:

 ```
-$ curl -N -X POST --data-binary @test.txt localhost:8080/echo
+$ curl --no-buffer -X POST --data-binary @test.txt localhost:8080/echo
 26%: Hello, world!
 40%: Line 2
 54%: Line 3